What Is a Home Warranty Arbitration Clause?

 A binding arbitration clause is a provision in your home warranty contract that requires all disputes to be resolved by a private arbitrator rather than through the court system.
 The arbitrator's decision is final and legally enforceable, with very limited grounds for appeal.
 By agreeing to a home warranty contract, you are typically waiving your right to a jury trial or civil lawsuit for covered disputes.
 Always read the arbitration section carefully before signing any home warranty agreement.

-How much does home warranty arbitration cost?
+How much does home warranty arbitration cost in 2026?

 Can I take my home warranty company to small claims court?